List of Pakistan Super League centuries

 Pakistan Super League is a professional Twenty20 cricket league, which is operated by Pakistan Cricket Board.
-It is contested between six franchises comprising cricketers from Pakistan and around the world.
+It is contested by six franchises comprising cricketers from Pakistan and around the world.

 A century is regarded as a landmark score for a batsman, achieved when he scores 100 or more runs in a single innings.
 His number of centuries is generally recorded in his career statistics.